knative/docs/blog/docs/articles/aws_to_func_migration.md

 Looking closer at the signature of the `Handle` function, we see the standard `Context` API and an `Event` type.
 This is no vendor specific import.
 It references the Golang SDK for [CNCF CloudEvents](https://www.cncf.io/projects/cloudevents/){:target="_blank"}, which is a specification for describing event data in a common way.

-## Knative CLI for smooth development and deployment
+## Knative CLI for Smooth Development and Deployment

 The Knative Function project does not only shine with its vendor-neutral approach for programming Serverless Functions, it also comes with a handy CLI that assists developers with the creation of the Linux container image and the deployment to a Kubernetes cluster, as already discussed in the [previous blog post](/blog/articles/consuming_s3_data_with_knative){:target="_blank"}, it also allows you to test and run the function locally, by just invoking: